edquestofficial/mlops-end-to-end/README.md

 # mlops-end-to-end
-This repo will be used to design end-to-end mlops pipeline
+This repo is owned by edquest